Olympus E-M1X vs Sony A7S

 Travel and landscape photographers will find it useful that the E-M1X has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The E-M1X is a recent model that features in the current product line-up of Olympus.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus E-M1X better than the Sony A7S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.